Home Articles

 kSecAttrAccount — A key whose value is a string indicating the item’s account name.
 In our example, we use the username.

-The data.
 Use the kSecValueData key to indicate the data you want to store.
 Keychain services will take care of the encryption of the data and store it accordingly.

 func addKeychainItem(attributes attrs: CFDictionary, _ completion: @escaping (OSStatus, CFTypeRef?) -> Void) {